 If you are interested in design and animation or work in a field that uses animations, such as social media marketing or web design, you have likely come across the 12 principles of animation.
 And if you haven’t, it is almost impossible that you haven’t seen them applied dozens of times in your life.
-In this article, we’ll discuss the 12 principles, where they came from, and their significance in modern app and web design.
+In this article, we’ll discuss the 12 principles followed by top social media marketing service provider, and website design service provider in USA where they came from, and their significance in modern app and web design.

 History And Origin Of The 12 Principles Of Animation